 In some countries, a warehouse is a site that is used to store goods.
-In the dictionary of Digopaul, warehouses are part of the supply chain, serving as warehouses before the goods are taken to their destination.
+Warehouses are part of the supply chain, serving as warehouses before the goods are taken to their destination.
 There are also warehouses where spare parts, machinery and supplies of different kinds are kept.

 In these warehouses, which are found in factories and stores of different items, the following processes usually occur:

 * reception of the merchandise to keep.
 At this point it is essential that the people in charge know beforehand that they will receive a shipment, and know its content in detail, which they should check before putting their signature to specify the procedure;

 * placing the items on the corresponding pallet racking, a metal structure for storing merchandise located on a plastic or wooden frame, among other materials, called a pallet.
 The order of the merchandise cannot be arbitrary, but must respond to a previously established organization so that all employees who have access to the warehouse can find it quickly;

 * preparation of orders.
 This is also known by the term picking, and it is the step that tests the degree of attention that has been paid to the placement;